Fuerza Zamboanga: History

-Many speculated that incumbent District II Representative Erico Basilio Fabian will run for the mayorship in the next elections under the banner of the LP-LDP-AZAP Coalition.
-But the party endorsed, with the initiative of Mayor Lobregat, incumbent District I Representative Beng Climaco for the mayorship.
+Many speculated that incumbent District II Representative Erbie Fabian will run for the mayorship in the next elections under the banner of the LP-LDP-AZAP Coalition.
+But the party endorsed, with the initiative of Mayor Celso Lobregat, incumbent District I Representative Beng Climaco for the mayorship.

 Felt being junked by his former partymates in Lobregat's camp, Fabian decided to run against Climaco-Salazar under the banner of a new party, the Fuerza Zamboanga.
 Lobregat denied Fabian's allegations citing that Fabian confirmed that he will not run for a new post and consider retirement.